Causes and Fixes Toyota P0031 OBDII Code

 What is a Toyota P0031 OBDII Code?

-A P0031 OBDII error code means the onboard computer (ECM) is seeing an issue with an O2 Sensor.
+The error code means the computer (ECM/PCM) is seeing an issue with an O2 Sensor.

-Oxygen sensors originally only gave information on the oxygen burnt off during combustion, but now often also contain heat sensors.
+Oxygen sensors originally only gave information on the oxygen burnt off during combustion, but also can contain heat elements.

 What is (A/F) Sensor Heater Control Circuit Low (Bank 1 Sensor 1)